GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.
+> ### Hardware is the part you can replace.
+Software is the part you have to keep, because it’s so expensive and nobody understands it any more.
 >
-> ~ *Albert Einstein*
+> ~ *Jim Horning*

 ---
 ## 🏎 Quick Facts